infor-design/enterprise/docs/TESTING.md

 1. Then you can run the tests with `npm run e2e:ci:debug`.
 1. Disconnect to kill the build or cancel from the UI with the "Cancel Build" button.

-#### Setting up the Docker environment
+#### Setting up a Docker environment manually

-**NOTE:** assuming the technology stack doesn't change between versions, the series of steps outlined here may only need to be performed once.
+We kept the old instructions in needed to make the travis VM for now.
+See the Using the docker image section.

 1. Push the branch you're working on to GitHub (we'll need it later).
 1. In your terminal, run `docker run --name travis-vm -dit travisci/ubuntu-systemd:16.04` to download the Travis CI docker image to mimic the environment.
 And wait....